-Payment history is the most influential factor of your credit score at 35 percent.
+Payment history is the most influential factor of your credit score at 35%.
 It’s also the easiest to control.
 Simply make your payments on time for all of your bills and you’ll score highly in this area.

 2. Amounts owed

-Amounts owed clocks in at the second most important factor of your credit score at 30 percent.
+Amounts owed clocks in at the second most important factor of your credit score at 30%.

 This is also known as credit utilization or your credit-to-debt ratio.
 You can factor this ratio by adding up the amount due on all your revolving lines of credit.
 Then add up the amount of all of your credit limits and compare these two numbers.

-For example, if you have two credit cards with a $500 limit each and no other revolving lines of credit, then you have a total limit of $1,000.
+For example, if you have two credit cards with a $500 limit on each and no other revolving lines of credit, then you have a total limit of $1,000.
 If you owe $50 on each credit card, then you have a $100 balance in total.
-This equals out to a 10 percent credit utilization ratio.
+This equals out to a 10% credit utilization ratio.

-To score highly in this category, keep your ratio at 30 percent or below.
+To score highly in this category, keep your ratio at 30% or below.

-Note: you might stumble on a “fact” stating that you need to carry a balance over from month to month to have a good credit score.
+Note: There’s a persistent myth that you need to carry a balance over from month to month to have a good credit score.
 This is simply not true.

 Since a lower credit utilization ratio equals a higher score, a zero balance is the best thing you can have.
 Why?
-Because it will give you a zero percent credit utilization.
+Because it will give you a 0% credit utilization.